1728-1878

 A large portion of the collection consists of letters sent and received by John and Rebecca Amory Lowell, which detail their courtship, married life, and travel.
 Another large portion of the collection is correspondence received by Anna Cabot Lowell, which details her private life with friends and family and her involvement in charitable work.
 The collection also contains a limited amount of correspondence from other family members, including a letter from Aaron Burr to Francis Cabot Lowell, 1802.

 In addition, the collection contains bound materials of the Lowell and Sohier families.
 These consist of diaries detailing travel throughout Europe; practice books containing mathematical, nautical, and surveying problems; a letterbook by Anne MacVicar Grant; Sunday school lesson notebooks from a variety of subjects; and account books of both personal and professional transactions.
-The school lesson notebooks were most likely kept by Rebecca Amory Lowell and her sister Anna Cabot Lowell for teaching purposes.
-They both taught Sunday school at the First Church of Roxbury for forty and fifty years, respectively.
+The school lesson notebooks were most likely kept for teaching purposes by Rebecca Amory Lowell (1794-1873), who taught Sunday school at the First Church of Roxbury for about forty years.
 Lastly, the collection contains clippings, as well as miscellaneous materials kept by the family.

 Acquisition Information